 External Quality Review

-Federal regulations at 42 CFR Part 438, subpart E (External Quality Review) set forth the parameters that states must follow when conducting an EQR of its contracted MCOs and PIHPs.
-An EQR is the analysis and evaluation by an external quality review organization (EQRO) of aggregated information on quality, timeliness, and access to the health care services that an MCO or PIHP, or their contractors, furnish to Medicaid recipients.
+Federal regulations at 42 CFR Part 438, subpart E (External Quality Review) set forth the parameters that states must follow when conducting an EQR of its contracted MCOs, PIHPs, PAHPs, and PCCM-Es as described in §438.310(c)(2).
+An EQR is the analysis and evaluation by an external quality review organization (EQRO) of aggregated information on quality, timeliness, and access to the health care services that an MCO, PIHP, PAHP, PCCM-E, or their contractors, furnish to Medicaid recipients.
 Learn more about External Quality Review.

 Technical Assistance Requests